 CS House by Alric Galindez Arquitectos

-Designed in 2012 by Alric Galindez Arquitectos, this contemporary mountain residence is situated in Arelauquen, Argentina.
+CS House designed in 2012 by Alric Galindez Arquitectos, is a contemporary mountain residence situated in Arelauquen, Argentina.

 Photography by Albano Garcia, Javier Agustín Rojas, Jeremias Thomas